 It is the policy of the County to carry out its mission in accordance with the strictest ethical guidelines and to ensure that County members and employees conduct themselves in a manner that fosters public confidence in the integrity of the County, its processes, and its accomplishments.
 Failure to adhere to the standards of ethical conduct may subject an employee to discipline, up to and including removal, pursuant to Section 13 of this Manual as well as criminal prosecution in certain cases.

-See complete policy at hr.cuyahogacounty.us.
+Please consult the Ethics Policy found See complete policy at hr.cuyahogacounty.us.
 Hard copies are available upon request to Human Resources.